 4.6.1 Negotiations around the Commercial Transfer Agreement have been handled by procurement and contract specialists in Legal Services and PPPU who have given appropriate due diligence and advice.
 No risks have been identified which have not been raised within the body of the report.
 No future risks have been identified which are not mitigated through the CTA.

 5 Conclusions

-5.1 Under the circumstances, negotiations have progressed well and have been concluded - furthermore the relationship with Cockburn and their advisors continues to be positive.
+5.1 Negotiations have progressed well and have been concluded.
 Therefore the Commercial Transfer Agreement is agreed and ready for sealing/signing as appropriate.

 6 Recommendations